ipxe/cx/README.md

 existing online system.

-The confirmation code allows the device to upload a list of the contact identifiers that it has broadcast over the past week.
+The confirmation code allows the device to upload a list of the contact identifiers that it has recently broadcast.
 The list is uploaded to the healthcare provider’s servers.

 To save bandwidth, the device uploads only a single piece of information (a secret **seed value**) that it had used to generate its sequence of